workers-safety/workers-safety-website/content/menu/links.md

 [**Parliament of Canada**](http://www.parl.gc.ca/Default.aspx?Language=E) – provides information on Members of Parliament, the Senate, the House of Commons, bills and other legislative business.

 *   [LEGISinfo](http://www.parl.gc.ca/LEGISInfo/Home.aspx?
-Language=E&Mode=1&ParliamentSession=42-1) – a research tool for finding information on legislation and individual bills before Parliament.
+Language=E&Mode=1&ParliamentSession=42-1) – is a research tool for finding information on legislation and individual bills before Parliament.

 * * *